 The people of Cádiz hold massive processions in mourning for J.C. during Holy Week, marching for hours and hours, sometimes barefoot, and carrying heavy floats on their shoulders- it turns out these were the massive things that we’d seen in the church at the beginning of the day.
 Back in the extremely olden days some of them used to also go around whipping themselves to prove just how sorry they really were, but I’m pleased to say they don’t tend to do that any more.
 I’m doubley pleased to say that the cone shaped hats with eyeholes have absolutely nothing to do with the KKK which for obvious reasons is a huge relief, although it didn’t make them any less scary to look at.
 The people carrying the floats work in shifts, marching together in perfect time but hidden by a big curtain so you can only see their feet; every now and again they stop to drink water fed to them by small lads, or to swap over with a different team of float-carriers.
 Brass bands play and the people in robes swing incense back and forth.

 Let me tell you this for free, the Semana Santa procession is unlike anything I’ve ever witnessed before but a real sight to behold.
-My time in Spain before this has been limited to the Costa Blanca and Barcelona, and although I’ve spent more time in both of these places, being in Cádiz during Easter was an amazing insight into Spanish culture.
+My time in Spain before this has been limited to the Costa Blanca and Barcelona, and although I’ve spent more time in both of these places, being in Cádiz for a mere day during Easter was an amazing insight into Spanish culture.